Gigachad Workout Routine: Sigma Training Plan

 A sample day:

 Cut processed foods and added sugar entirely.
-This level of leanness requires strict adherence for months at a time.
+Maintaining visible abs at this size requires strict adherence for months.

 Making the program work